 Join the seminar from PC, Mac, Linux, iOS or Android via Zoom

-The seminar can be accessed through Zoom and will open shortly before 10.00.
+The seminar can be accessed through Zoom, and it will open shortly before 10:30.
 We would kindly ask you to keep the video off and mute the microphone during the seminar.
 At the end of the session there will be an opportunity to ask questions through Zoom.
 In case there will be any updates about the event, these will be posted on this website.

-Babak Alikhanzadehalamdari is a PhD student in the Electrical machines and power electronics research group
+Georgios Mademlis is a PhD student at Electrical machines and power electronics group